 Student Health Center bills the student account directly for incidental costs that

 may occur during a visit to our clinic (medications, procedures, etc).
 We will request

 a copy of your insurance card on each visit.

 ▪ What if I turn in my Health Forms past the due date?

-if your forms will be later than the requested deadline.
-Health forms must be completed
+will be later than the requested deadline.
+Health forms must be completed before

 ▪ Do I have to have a dental exam before I come to R-MC?